mwgray/code-samples/_MVCGenerator/README.md

 # Model View Controller Generator

 # DISCLAIMER
 This code isn't very well commented or documented.
 I included it because it's the kind of thing I really like doing, creating tools tha simplify some of the tedious aspects of day-to-day programming.
 If have looked at my other samples and you are still interested in how my coding brain works, go for it!
-But do check out my other samples first, they are much more coherent :-)
+But do check out my other samples first, they are much more coherent :smile:

 ####Overview